Cellular Components of the Immune System

 Mast Cells

-Mast cells are present in mucosal tissues and connective tissues throughout the body and are functionally similar to basophils circulating in the blood.
+Mast cells are present in mucosal tissues and connective tissues throughout the body and are functionally similar to basophils circulating in the blood (1).

 Natural Killer (NK) Cells

-Typical NK cells are thought to be important for tumor surveillance.
+Typical NK cells are thought to be important for tumor surveillance and immunity against viral infections (2).
 NK cells express both activating and inhibitory receptors.
 The activating receptors on NK cells can recognize numerous ligands on target cells (eg, MHC class I–related chain A [MICA] and chain B [MICB]).
 The inhibitory receptors on NK cells recognize MHC class I molecules.
 NK cells can kill their target only when there is no strong signal from inhibitory receptors.
-The presence of MHC class I molecules (normally expressed on nucleated cells) on cells therefore prevents destruction of cells; their absence indicates that the cell is infected with certain viruses that inhibit MHC expression or has lost MHC expression because cancer has changed the cell.
+The presence of MHC class I molecules (normally expressed on nucleated cells) therefore prevents destruction of cells; their absence indicates that the cell is infected with certain viruses that downregulate MHC expression or has undergone malignant transformation with subsequent loss of MHC expression.

-Patients with NK-cell deficiencies (eg, some types of severe combined immunodeficiency) are especially susceptible to herpesvirus infections and human papillomavirus infections, while an excess of NK cells may contribute to the development of autoimmune disease.
+Patients with NK-cell deficiencies (eg, some types of severe combined immunodeficiency) are especially susceptible to herpesvirus infections and human papillomavirus infections, and NK cells may play either protective or pathogenic roles in the development of autoimmune disease (3).

 Polymorphonuclear Leukocytes